Dustin-Ray/tiny-ed448-goldilocks/README.md

   <img src="./img.webp" width="250" height="250">
 </p>

+> WARNING: This software has not been audited.
+Use at your own risk.

 # 1. Objective:

 The Goldilocks variant of curves in Edward's form present a compelling balance of security and performance.
 We wish to leverage this curve to satisfy that the following group properties hold: